sean2077/winguake/README.md

 ## 3. Usage

 winguake has hotkey configurations for the following applications by default.
 You can modify these in the `winguake.ahk` script or the external `winguake.ini` configuration file (see [Configuration](#configuration)).
+By default, some applications (like VSCode, Chrome) have automatic window maximization enabled on launch.

-* F3 - Windows Terminal
+* F3 - Windows Terminal (with auto-maximize)
-* F4 - VSCode
+* F4 - VSCode (with auto-maximize)
-* F5 - Chrome
+* F5 - Chrome (with auto-maximize)
 * F6 - Obsidian

 For more help, you can access it from the tray menu under Help.